spacetelescope/gwcs/docs/gwcs/selector_model.rst

 ==================================

 There are a couple of models in GWCS which help with managing discontinuous WCSs.
-Given (x, y) pixel indices, `~gwcs.selector.SelectorMask` returns a label (int or str) which uniquely identifies a location in a frame. `~gwcs.selector.RegionsSelector` maps different transforms to different locations in the frame of `~gwcs.selector.SelectorMask`.
+Given (x, y) pixel indices, `~gwcs.selector.LabelMapperArray` returns a label (int or str) which uniquely identifies a location in a frame. `~gwcs.selector.RegionsSelector` maps different transforms to different locations in the frame of `~gwcs.selector.RegionsSelector.label_mapper`.

 An example use case is an IFU observation.
 The locations on the detector where slices are projected are labeled with integer numbers.
-Given an (x, y) pixel, the `~gwcs.selector.SelectorMask` returns the label of the IFU slice which this pixel belongs to.
-Assuming each slice has its own WCS transformation, `~gwcs.selector.RegionsSelector` takes as input an instance of `~gwcs.selector.SelectorMask` and maps labels to transforms.
+Given an (x, y) pixel, the `~gwcs.selector.LabelMapperArray` returns the label of the IFU slice which this pixel belongs to.
+Assuming each slice has its own WCS transformation, `~gwcs.selector.RegionsSelector` takes as input an instance of `~gwcs.selector.LabelMapperArray` and maps labels to transforms.
 A step by step example of constructing the WCS for an IFU with 6 slits follows.

   >>> import numpy as np
-  >>> from astropy.modeling.models improt Shift, Scale, Mapping
+  >>> from astropy.modeling.models import Shift, Scale, Mapping
   >>> from astropy import coordinates as coord
   >>> from astropy import units as u
   >>> from gwcs import wcs, selector